Scroll down to get started

 Cloudflare is one of the world’s largest networks.
 Today, businesses, nonprofits, bloggers, and anyone with an Internet presence uses our network to make their websites, apps, and anything connected to the Internet fast and secure.
-More than 26 million Internet properties are on Cloudflare, and our network is growing by tens of thousands each day.
-Cloudflare powers Internet requests for ~10% of the Fortune 1,000 for more than 1 billion unique IP addresses per day.
+Millions of Internet properties are on Cloudflare, and our network is growing by tens of thousands each day.
+Cloudflare powers Internet requests for ~19% of the Fortune 1,000, and serves 35 million HTTP requests per second on average.

 In September 2017, the U.S. Department of Homeland Security informed 21 states that their voter registration files or public election websites had been the target of cyber attacks.